LuisLabMO/Blynk-Watering-System/README.md

 * **Temperature** and **humidity** sensors can also help deciding about critical conditions for your plants.
 * It will help you save water!.
 It will water the plants when is required and the water reservoir can be filled-up with rainwater.

+## The Blynk App

+The Blynk app can be used to monitor in real time the data collected by the sensors:
+* Plot the UV index.
+* Check the actual water level, temperature, humidity, soil moisture.
+* Check the status of the irrigation system (On/Off).

+Some parameters of the system can be modified using the Blynk app too:
+* **Water level threshold**: if the water level is above* this number, the app will send a warning.
+* **Soil moisture threshold**: the system will turn on the irrigation if the current soil moisture is below this number.
+* **Watering interval _(in hours)_**: how often the system will irrigate -if conditions require-.
+* **Watering time _(in seconds)_**: duration of the irrigation when activated.

+> *Please note that the water level sensor measures the distance between the top of the container and the surface of the water.
+So a higher number means a lower water level.

+Soil moisture and low water level threshold can be set using the Blynk app too.

 ## Make it Modular, Make it Smarter

 The **Smart Modular Watering System** has a very simple implementation, but there is lot of room for improvement.
 Some other features can be added to the **Smart Modular Watering System** with some more work, below few examples: